microsoft/MMdnn/README.md

 ## Related Projects
 Targeting at openness and advancing state-of-art technology, [Microsoft Research (MSR)](https://www.microsoft.com/en-us/research/group/systems-research-group-asia/) had also released few other open source projects.

-* [OpenPAI](https://github.com/Microsoft/pai) : an open source platform that provides complete AI model training and resource management capabilities, it is easy to extend and supports on-premise, cloud and hybrid environments in various scale.
+* [OpenPAI](https://github.com/Microsoft/pai): an open source platform that provides complete AI model training and resource management capabilities, it is easy to extend and supports on-premise, cloud and hybrid environments in various scale.
-* [NNI](https://github.com/Microsoft/nni) : An open source AutoML toolkit for neural architecture search and hyper-parameter tuning.
+* [NNI](https://github.com/Microsoft/nni): An open source AutoML toolkit for neural architecture search and hyper-parameter tuning.

-We encourage researchers and students leverage these projects to accelerate the AI development and research.
+We encourage researchers and students to leverage these projects to accelerate the AI development and research.

 ## Installation

 ### Install manually

-You can get stable version of MMdnn by
+You can get a stable version of MMdnn by

 ```bash
 pip install mmdnn